gogoend/anikyu/README.md

 }
 ```

-manualNext - Whether play the next animation stage.
+manualNext - Whether play the next animation stage manually.
 It's very useful if you want to manually play the next animation stage after the pervious one finished.
 You need to call .next() manually to play the next animation stage when it's *true*.
 Default is *false*.

 duration - The default value of every animation stage.
 Default is *2000*.